LucasDelfino92/morrowindsharp/mw#.md

 Automatically switches between the local and world map depending on user configuration.
   - Also install [**MWSEabotlib**](https://www.nexusmods.com/morrowind/mods/47717).
 - [**Tooltip**](https://www.nexusmods.com/morrowind/mods/45969) by abot
 Displays Value/Weight Ratio of currently focused object/inventory item in tooltip.
-Display of Skillbook teached skill and mod source may also be enabled from the MCM control panel.
+Display of skills taught by Skillbooks and mod source may also be enabled from the MCM control panel.
 - [**UI Expansion**](https://www.nexusmods.com/morrowind/mods/46071?) by NullCascade
 Expands UI functionality with searching, filtering, and more visual feedback.